linkerd/website/linkerd.io/content/2/features/ingress.md

 +++
-title = "Ingress"
+title = "Ingress | Linkerd"
-description = "Linkerd can work alongside your ingress controller of choice." weight = 7 aliases = [
+description = "For reasons of simplicity, Linkerd does not provide its own ingress controller.
+Instead, Linkerd is designed to work alongside your ingress controller of choice." slug = "ingress" weight = 7 aliases = [
   "/2/ingress/"